 Your agency’s relationship is with your clients (intended parents, egg donors, and surrogate mothers), not directly with or “on behalf of [the] covered entity.”
 It is your clients who are authorizing your agency to receive their medical information from the covered agency.
 Your agency’s service is on behalf of your clients, not the covered entity.

 Great!
-At the time of publication of this article, November 2016, assisted fertility consulting agencies are not required to comply with HIPAA*.
+Currently, assisted fertility consulting agencies are not required to comply with HIPAA*.
 But that doesn’t mean you shouldn’t worry about HIPAA.

 Why Should I Worry About HIPAA?

 My original answer to the question was, “[the] short answer is yes, you should”.
 Allow me to modify it slightly.

 No, you shouldn’t worry about HIPAA because you aren’t compelled to abide by it, but yes, you should definitely respect its underlying tenants and guidelines and treat your business as if it is affected by HIPAA.

 Just take a step back and think about it; you are dealing with people’s personal and confidential information.
 Every.
 Single.
 Day.
 Under the hood, HIPAA is all about creating best practices and security implementations to protect people’s data.
 You should try to protect your data (and your client’s data) at least as well as medical organizations do – your donors, surrogates, and intended parents deserve it.
 And let’s be frank, when you get sued — we know it’s not if, but when — following compliance will help to ensure that privacy violations aren’t listed on the docket.